 A blood group test is a simple test used to determine the blood group of an individual.
-It is also called as the ABO typing.
+It is also called the ABO typing.

 - How many types of blood groups are there?

-There are four major blood groups and are called as the ABO Blood Group System.
+There are four major blood groups and are called the ABO Blood Group System.
 The types of blood groups are: